richli/dame/README.rst

 * Load a SIR image (using the C SIR library)
 * Display the pretty-printed SIR header
-* Pan around the image by right-click dragging
+* Pan around the image by middle-click dragging
 * Display information about the currently selected pixel
 * Popup a magnified view of the selected region
 * Use keyboard shortcuts to move crosshair (hjkl to move one pixel, use shift to move five pixels)
 * Change image display range
+* Store temporary notes in a dock widget
+* Comparison view

+  * Split view of two SIR files
+  * For a given pixel, display the SIR values for both images simultaneously
+  * Crossfade between the two SIR files (coming soon)

 Installation
 ============